Nigel Farage death threats crash pilot guilty

 The court heard threats were intended to make those receiving them fear they would be carried out.

-Within the conversation between the police call handler and the man calling himself Justin Adams in November last year, he was heard to say: "I know where they live, they destroyed my life."'No other way'
+Within the conversation between the police call handler and the man calling himself Justin Adams in November last year, he was heard to say: "I know where they live, they destroyed my life."

 He later added: "I now have a 9mm pistol, I've got the means - I will take them out and then myself."